Tre Nevi

-Tre Nevi is one of the most important ski areas of South Italy, located in the Apennine Mountains, in Abruzzo.
+Tre Nevi is one of the most important ski areas of Southern Italy, located in the Apennine Mountains, in Abruzzo.
 Created in 1997, it is made up of three ski resorts, hence the name of the area: the first two are Campo Felice, with the two slopes of Lucoli and Rocca di Cambio, and Ovindoli, both included between Monte Velino, Monte Magnola and Monte Sirente, within the Sirente-Velino Regional Park, while the third is the more distant station of Campo Imperatore, on the Gran Sasso.

 Ski areas

 The area consists of three ski areas: